Takeoff (construction)

 Takeoff is a term used in construction to refer to generating a detailed list of materials and quantities required to complete a project.
 There are two variants of the term.
 Quantity takeoff (QTO) refers to a detailed measurement of materials and labor needed to complete a construction project.
 Material takeoff (MTO) refers to a list of materials with quantities and types (such as specific grades of steel) that are required to build a designed structure or item.
 Material takeoff identifies, lists and quantifies the raw materials needed for a project, while quantity takeoff is a broader analysis including not just materials but also labor and equipment.

 Material takeoff

 Material takeoff is generated by analysis of a blueprint or other design document.
-In many projects, material takeoff is initiated at the conceptual stage to establish early cost projections based on preliminary drawings.
 The list of required materials for construction is sometimes referred to as the material takeoff list (MTOL).

 Material take off is not limited to the amount of required material, but also the weight of the items taken off.
 This is important when dealing with larger structures, allowing the company that does the take off to determine total weight of the item and how best to move the item (if necessary) when construction is completed.
 MTO is not to be confused with bill of materials, more commonly used in a manufacturing context.

+Takeoff services have been credited with minimizing waste, optimizing procurement chains, and controlling costs.